 A dream of every hiker or skier – at the end of the day, just to lay in hot thermal water and relax.
 Luckily, there is no shortage of amazing water parks in and around Zakopane.
 We managed to visit Zakopane Aquapark during our visit.
 The view from the outdoor thermal pool is fantastic, especially if the skies are clear and you can see the sunset over the Tatra mountains.
 The water temperature is just right to keep you warm.

 This aqua park is quite popular with locals and kids, as it has some slides and other fun activities.
 We visited the sauna area with various saunas from cold, salty ones to steam and hot Finnish sauna.
 The tickets are not cheap, but if you’d like to save and don’t plan to spend too much time, consider coming here after 8 PM.
 The ticket price is 20PLN (5USD) and you can stay for 1,5h.
 Parking costs 1 PLN per hour.

 Other thermal Spas around Zakopane

-If Zakopane Aqua park looks to small and old, consider visiting Chochołowskie Termy (30min by car), Termy Bukovina (20 min), Terma Bania (35min) or Termy Gorący Potok (20min).
-All of them are great for relaxing after a long day of exploring Zakopane area.
+If Zakopane Aqua Park looks too small and old, consider visiting Chochołowskie Termy (30min by car), Termy Bukovina (20 min), Terma Bania (35min), or Termy Gorący Potok (20min).
+All of them are great for relaxing after a long day of exploring the Zakopane area.